 From its origins in the Basque country of Spain, across Galicia to the northern part of Portugal, cortado doesn’t use as much milk as ‘cafe con leche’ (the Spanish name for the French café au lait or the Italian caffe latte), just enough to balance the pungent espresso with warm, creamy milk.

 And while that milk is slightly frothy, it’s not all foam.
 The Cortado isn’t about latte art, it’s about the enjoyment of pure, balanced flavor.
 Its the coffee of choice of people who like espresso based drinks with a strong coffee taste.

 Craving for more coffee recipes?
 You’ll find 19 Mouthwatering Coffee Recipes In Our Beautiful, Print-Worthy E-Book.

 >>> Click here to grab this coffee recipes e-book completely FREE!

-So you’ve decided the cortado is for you, but you want a little sweetness and something extra in the flavor – creamy, maybe a little floral, and rich.
+So you’ve decided the cortado is for you, but you want a little sweetness and something extra in the flavour – creamy, maybe a little floral, and rich.
 Sound good?
 Then you need to try this honey bee cortado recipe, with vanilla and honey syrups adding a unique flair to this drink.